The following letter grades are assigned to courses for which students are registered:

 1 Although the grade of D is normally considered passing, Wallace Community College may require a higher grade in selected programs.

-2 Developmental and Corporate and Continuing Education courses only.
+2 Used for non-credit coursework only.
 (These courses are not calculated in the grade point average.)

 3 Credit course is averaged into the grade point average.